Shopping in Madison

 Frank Lloyd Wright's Monona Terrace hosts the Dane County Farmers' Market in winter.

-My finds were a string of paper lanterns at Urban Outfitters and pants from the Land’s End Inlet.
 At the State Historical Society Museum, I bought inexpensive die-cast pencil-sharpeners in the shapes of paddleboats and typewriters, but I coveted the Ojibwe boxes of birchbark and porcupine quills.

 At the end of State Street, carts were selling Thai, African, Jamaican, Greek, Southern and Cuban take-out.